coralblocks/CoralQueue/README.md

 The Queue allows a single producer thread sending messages to the queue and a single consumer thread receiving messages from the queue, both running inside the same JVM.
 The consumer reads the messages in the same order that they were sent by the producer.

+- Click [here](src/main/java/com/coralblocks/coralqueue/example/queue/Basics.java) for a basic example of using the Queue

 ## Multiplexer

 <img src="images/Mux.png" alt="Multiplexer" width="50%" height="50%" />

 The Multiplexer allows multiple producer threads sending messages to the multiplexer and a single consumer thread receiving messages from the multiplexer, all running inside the same JVM.

+- Click [here](src/main/java/com/coralblocks/coralqueue/example/multiplexer/Basics.java) for a basic example of using the Multiplexer

 ## Demultiplexer